Yakshagana: Tenkutittu

 One of the traditional variations, the tenkutittu style, is prevalent in Dakshina Kannada, Kasaragod District, western parts of Coorg (Sampaje), and few areas of Udupi district.
 The influence of Karnatic Music is apparent in tenkutittu, as evidenced by the type of maddale used and in bhaagavathike.
 Yakshagana is influenced more by folk art blended with classical dance aspects.
 In tenkutittu, three iconic set of colours are used: the Raajabanna, the Kaatbanna, and the Sthreebanna.

 The himmela in the tenkutittu style is more cohesive to the entire production.
 Rhythms of the chande and maddale coupled with the chakrataala and jaagate of the bhaagavatha create an excellent symphonic sound.
 The dance form in tenkutittu strikes the attention of the audience by 'Dheengina' or 'Guttu'.
 Performers often do dhiginas (jumping spins in the air) and will continuously spin (sometimes) hundreds of times.
 Tenkutittu is noted for its incredible dance steps; its high flying dance moves; and its extravagant rakshasas (demons).

 Tenkutittu has remained a popular form and has its own audience outside the coastal areas.
 The Dharmasthala and Kateelu durgaparameshwari melas (the two most popular melas) have helped to popularise this form.
 Several creative tenkutittu plays have been composed by noted scholars, such as Amritha Someshwara.

 Badagutittu

 The Badagutittu style is prevalent in North Canara (Uttara Kannada District) and the northern parts of Udupi district from Kundapura to Byndoor.
 The Badagutittu school of Yakshagana places more emphasis on facial expressions, matugarike (dialogues), and dances appropriate for the character depicted in the episode.
 It makes use of a typical Karnataka chande.

-The Badagutittu style was popularised by Shivram Karanth's, "Yakshagana Mandira," presented at Saligrama Village in Dakshina Kannada as a shorter more modern form of Yakshagana.
+The Badagutittu style was popularised by Shivram Karanth's, "Yaksha Ranga," presented at Saligrama Village in Dakshina Kannada as a shorter more modern form of Yakshagana.

 Keremane Shivarama Hegde, the founder of the Yakshagana troupe, Idagunji Mahaganapati Yakshagana Mandali, is an exponent of the Badagutittu style of Yakshagana.
 He is also the first Yakshagana artist to receive the Rashtrapati Award from the president of India.
 He hails from the Honnavar taluk of Uttara Kannada (North Canara) District.